kad99kev/MacHacks-QuantumVRP/README.md

 # Note
 Unfortunately, due to time constraints, the website might come across as a bit buggy.
 But the notebook works!

+[Here](https://github.com/anushkrishnav/QVR) is a link to the repository that Anush created.
+He plans to deploy it on Azure.